kampto/Hubitat/README.md

 If needed go to dashboard and edit the Device tile to enable what attributes you want to be displayed.
 SharpTools and other frontends: If you switch to a DH with extra attributes you will need to go (Hubitat) Apps - sharptools - next - done, to get them to take.

-No guarantee these device handlers will work with new Smartthings App (2020 and beyond).
+No guarantee these device handlers will work with new Smartthings App/IDE (2020 and beyond).
 They may not even compile in the ST IDE.
-I have no plans to try to get them to work on ST.
+There are some in my Smartthings repository that might still work.